Solomon’s Business Principals Part 2

-Bread gained by deceit is sweet to a man, but afterward, his mouth will be filled with gravel
+Bread of deceit is sweet to a man, but afterward, his mouth shall be filled with gravel.

 Proverbs 20: 17

 Today, we’re approaching things with a unique twist.

 Begin with a brief prayer.

 Lord, our God, we express gratitude.
 Thank you for providing us with and preserving the stories of extraordinary leaders from our history.
 We pray, God, that you would enlighten our minds with your wisdom and knowledge.

 In Jesus name, Amen!